 - 1.4.1.
 The maximum level of net assets maintained in the General Operating Fund will be set at 35% of the expenditures of the General Operating Fund, and any amount exceeding this maximum will be transferred to the Defence Fund.
 (2002) - 1.4.2.
 The FPSE Defence Fund shall be managed under the following guideline: The budgeted Defence Fund transfer shall be 20% of regular members' dues.

-(1998, 2013, 2017,2021) - 1.4.3.
-FPSE shall allocate 5% of the annual operating budget to a contingency line item in the operating budget.
-The contingency budget line will be used for AGM motions

-- with financial implications to the operating budget.
-When the contingency line item in the budget has been exhausted, no further motions with financial implications to the operating budget will be considered, except in extraordinary circumstances.
-(2017) - 1.4.4.
-AGM motions submitted by Locals with financial implications to the operating budget of more than \$100,000 must be submitted at least 10 business days prior to Presidents' Council March meeting.
-Presidents' Council will make a recommendation to the AGM on each motion of more than \$100,000.
-(2017, 2020) - 1.4.5.
-The Resolutions Committee, in consultation with the Executive, will prioritize AGM motions that have a financial impact on the operating budget prior to their being debated by AGM delegates.
-(2017) - 1.4.6.
+(1998, 2013, 2017,2021) - 1.4.3.AGM motions submitted by Locals with financial implications to the operating budget of more than \$100,000 must be submitted at least 10 business days prior to Presidents' Council March meeting.
+Presidents' Council will make a recommendation to the AGM on each motion of more than \$100,000.(2017, 2020)

+- 1.4.4.The Resolutions Committee, in consultation with the Executive, will prioritize AGM motions that have a financial impact on the operating budget prior to their being debated by AGM delegates.(2017) - 1.4.5.
 FPSE shall allocate sufficient resources so that each local may receive appropriate material, training and advice on how to proceed toward the goal of bringing programmers and instructors within instructional areas variously labeled Continuing Education, Extension Services, or Contract Services into their bargaining units.
-(1995) - 1.4.7.
-FPSE dues shall be set as a percentage of the gross income of faculty and staff represented by FPSE.
-(1987) - 1.4.8.
-The Presidents' Council shall approve an interim budget at its last meeting of the prior fiscal year.
-This interim budget will guide FPSE expenditures until approval of the formal budget at the Annual General Meeting.
+(1995) - 1.4.6.FPSE dues shall be set as a percentage of the gross income of faculty and staff represented by FPSE.(1987) - 1.4.7.The Presidents' Council shall approve an interim budget at its last meeting of the prior fiscal year.
+This interim budget will guide FPSE expenditures until approval of the formal budget at the Annual General Meeting.(1987) - 1.4.8.
+Annual budgets for Standing Committees must be based on the costs of carrying out specified activities; however, a committee's activities may be changed within the limits of its annual budget with the approval of the Executive Committee.
 (1987) - 1.4.9.
-Annual budgets for Standing Committees must be based on the costs of carrying out specified activities; however, a committee's activities may be changed within the limits of its annual budget with the approval of the Executive Committee.
-(1987) - 1.4.10.
 Where budget lines are to be changed, they shall be changed with the approval of the Presidents' Council.
-(1986) - 1.4.11.
-The utilization of surplus shall be explicitly built in to the proposed budget presented to any Annual General Meeting.
-(1986)
+(1986) - 1.4.10.The utilization of surplus shall be explicitly built in to the proposed budget presented to any Annual General Meeting.(1986)